 3. Luxurious Feel

 If “integrated sink” brings to mind those ugly, old-school plastic jobs — think the pastel pink seashell sink of yore — then you haven’t yet seen the new models.
-(By the way, our take on the seashell sink, the Calabash, may have you rethinking the shell sink.)
 Integrated sinks today feel extraordinarily high-end because they’re often made of luxurious materials such as hammered copper or marble.
 And the fact that they’re hewn from, or carved from, the same slab heightens their appeal.

 4. Easy to install